 - Complying with the statutory and contractual notice obligations when terminating an employee’s contract of employment

 - Making payment in lieu for any unused holiday entitlement accrued during the period of probation in circumstances where you dismiss the employee

 - Confirming in writing where an employee has passed their probationary period and when any enhanced contractual terms take effect

 When deciding on a probationary period and the terms under which an employee on probation will be required to work, you may impose less favourable contractual terms than those that the employee will benefit from once this period has come to an end.

 However, you should always make these terms clear in writing.
 Moreover, any such terms must not take away from any employee rights during probation that arise as a matter of law.
 In particular, an employee will be statutorily entitled from day one to certain minimum rights, including the right to the national minimum wage and a statutory minimum notice period.

 Further, if you are wanting the flexibility to extend the period of probation to allow you to continue to assess the employee’s performance or conduct, you should again set this out in writing prior to the commencement of this period.

 While the probationary period provides the opportunity for both the employer and employee to gauge the fit for the role, employers are advised to proceed with caution when dealing with performance and conduct issues during the probation period.
 While employee rights during probation are limited in comparison to those who have ‘passed’ this phase, there are steps employers should take to ensure they do not fall foul of their obligations or of the employee’s rights, particularly where there may be allegations of discrimination, as this can render a dismissal automatically unfair and give rise to a tribunal claim.

-DavidsonMorris are employment law and HR specialists, working with employers to provide ongoing guidance and advice on issues such as conduct, performance management and disciplinary action in relation to new employees.
+DavidsonMorris’ employment law and HR specialists work with employers to provide ongoing guidance and advice on issues such as conduct, performance management and disciplinary action in relation to new employees.